 - Make your profile about your clients.
 How can you help them?

-- Be consistent with your strongest skills and leverage all profile sections to back up your skills (title, skills, overview, work history)
+- Be consistent with your strongest skills and leverage all profile sections (Title, Skills, Overview, Work History) to back them up.

-- Update your profile to “available” when you are, so you receive invites.
-When you’re not, set your profile to “not available” to avoid the nuisance of responding and don’t risk hurting your responsiveness score
+- Update your profile to “available” when you are, so that you receive invites.
+When you’re not, set your profile to “not available” to avoid unwanted messages or a decreased responsiveness score due to non-response.

-And before you publish your profile, ask friends to give you feedback.
-Another good tactic is to read your profile out loud: It’s a great way to see if your profile flows well, has a nice rhythm, and sounds like you.
+- Before you publish your profile, ask friends to give you feedback.
+Another good idea is to read your profile out loud: It’s a great way to see if your profile flows well, has a nice rhythm, and sounds like you.